 It’s time to hold negligent truck drivers and trucking companies accountable for the injuries and fatalities they’ve caused.
 The truck driver fatigue attorneys at Fellerman & Ciarimboli will fight to get you the compensation you deserve for your injuries, including medical and rehabilitative costs, pain and suffering, property damage, as well as any lost wages.

-Call the truck accident attorneys in Philadelphia or Wilkes-Barre today
+Call the truck accident attorneys in Philadelphia, Wilkes-Barre, or Scranton today

 If you have been injured or a loved one killed in an accident caused by truck driver fatigue or a truck driver asleep at the wheel, contact the experienced truck accident lawyers in Philadelphia and Wilkes-Barre.
 Determining liability in a truck accident is not easy, and the truck accident attorneys at Fellerman & Ciarimboli have the knowledge to determine the cause quickly and accurately.
 Call 215-575-9237 to speak to a Philadelphia truck accident lawyer or 570-714-HURT to speak to a Wilkes-Barre truck accident lawyer.
 Our consultations are always free and confidential.